 Standing Female Nude (1985), Scottish Arts Council Award.

-Writes character driven polemical pieces that capture modern society, or the lack of it.
+Writes character-driven polemical pieces that capture modern society, or the lack of it.
 She writes poetry for children too.

 Duffy Asks: Whose History Is This?

 We are told that the persona "woke up old at last, alone," and in the first line there is the presence of apposition, whereby the lack of punctuation between "old" and "at last" has the effect of joining ideas of waking up and being old.
-There is the hint that this woman has reached a great age for which she has longed for.
+There is the hint that this woman has reached a great age for which she has longed.
 Far from being relieved about being old, the subsequent metaphor "bones in a bed" creates agonising imagery along with the pararhyme within the verse; "head", "dead", indicating ill-health.

 Duffy characteristically uses the grotesque to shock as this elderly woman leaves her bed dressed in rags and "smelling of pee".
-Afflicted by all the nemesis old age has on offer our poor unfortunate protagonist has a tongue that can only "slurp"; a dirty house and weak lungs as she dresses in a coat and lies down to sleep again in Stanza 2.
+Afflicted by all the nemesis old age has on offer, our poor unfortunate protagonist has a tongue that can only "slurp"; a dirty house and weak lungs as she dresses in a coat and lies down to sleep again in Stanza 2.

 Who is this woman?
 This subject of history?
 Perhaps we could evaluate this from the position of hyperbole.
 Duffy has portrayed an elderly lady who has given up on every domestic grace and decayed into slovenly living and rotting health; "not a tooth in her head."
 Is this type of future possible for a woman?
 Does this level of squalor affect women in the real world?
 Is this exaggeration for artistic effect only?
-Perhaps if we harken back to the title of Duffy's collection; The Feminine Gospels; we might come to the conclusion that her portrayal of the winter years where elderly women live alone in their houses and long for death is Duffy's examination of a modern polemic.
+Perhaps if we harken back to the title of Duffy's collection, The Feminine Gospels, we might come to the conclusion that her portrayal of the winter years where elderly women live alone in their houses and long for death is Duffy's examination of a modern polemic.
 Neglect.

 History: Stanza 3 to 7

-In stanza 3 the capitalisation of "History" and "Cross" anchors the reader firmly in the time of Jesus Christ.
-Duffy juxtaposes the present day elderly woman in stanzas 1 and 2 with the witness of Mary Magdalene at the crucifixion of Christ.
+In stanza 3, the capitalisation of "History" and "Cross" anchors the reader firmly in the time of Jesus Christ.
+Duffy juxtaposes the present-day elderly woman in stanzas 1 and 2 with the witness of Mary Magdalene at the crucifixion of Christ.
 "She was History" might indicate the persona is dreaming of biblical visions as she sleeps on the sofa.
 She has become Mary Magdalene in this dream state and views the mother of Jesus mourning her son and the soldiers mocking him.

 Time flashes forward in stanza 4 as the fisherman who saw him on the road to Damascus see the resurrected Christ.
-The rising "basiclicas" of "Jerusalem, Constantinople, Sicily" and the beginnings of the church in Rome compress the time after Christ's death when the religion of Christianity spread like wildfire throughout the Middle East and Southern Europe.
+The rising "basilicas" of "Jerusalem, Constantinople, Sicily" and the beginnings of the church in Rome compress the time after Christ's death when the religion of Christianity spread like wildfire throughout the Middle East and Southern Europe.
 Our persona is in the midst of nostalgic visions, living in a time of grand aspiration.
 A time that lasts until the tenth century AD.